tommysullivan/react-typescript-express-starter-kit/readme.md

     npm install

-# How to run the webserver

-    npm run webserver

 # Compiling with Typescript & TSC

 We are using tsc (typescript compiler) to watch our typescript files and recompile them